wjakob/nanobind/docs/ndarray.rst

 Arrays and function overloads
 -----------------------------

-A bound function taking a ndarray argument can declare multiple overloads with different constraints (e.g. a CPU and GPU implementation), in which case the first first matching overload will be called.
-When no perfect match could be found, nanobind will try each overload once more while performing basic implicit conversions: it will convert strided arrays into C- or F-contiguous arrays (if requested) and perform type conversion.
-This, e.g., makes possible to call a function expecting a ``float32`` array with ``float64`` data.
+A bound function taking an ndarray argument can declare multiple overloads with different constraints (e.g., a CPU and GPU implementation), in which case the first matching overload will be called.
+When no perfect match can be found, nanobind will try each overload once more while performing basic implicit conversions: it will convert strided arrays into C- or F-contiguous arrays (if requested) and perform type conversion.
+This, e.g., makes it possible to call a function expecting a ``float32`` array with ``float64`` data.
 Implicit conversions create temporary ndarrays containing a copy of the data, which can be undesirable.
-To suppress them, add a :cpp:func:`nb::arg("my_array_arg").noconvert() <arg::noconvert>` or
+To suppress them, add an :cpp:func:`nb::arg("my_array_arg").noconvert() <arg::noconvert>` or
-:cpp:func:`"my_array_arg"_a.noconvert() <arg::noconvert>` or
+:cpp:func:`"my_array_arg"_a.noconvert() <arg::noconvert>`
 function binding annotation.

 Binding functions that return arrays
 ------------------------------------

-To return a ndarray from C++ code, you must indicate its type, shape, a pointer to CPU/GPU memory, and what framework (NumPy/..) should be used to encapsulate the data.
+To return an ndarray from C++ code, you must indicate its type, shape, a pointer to CPU/GPU memory, and what framework (NumPy/..) should be used to encapsulate the data.